FJinn/fjinn.github.io/GameProjects/README.md

-# To keep track of Games that I have involved in its development.
+# Games that I have involved in its development.
 (Chronological Order)

 ## [Nasty Samurai Wrangler](https://globalgamejam.org/2018/games/nasty-samurai-wrangler)